 Give your rat signs of drowning by using a pipette to squirt dirty water into its mouth and lungs.
 Include algae or sand so it will be easy for your students to find and recognize when they open the lungs!

-If you are using the Autopsy Report from Teachers Pay Teachers, you can create a simple toxicology report for your students.
+Consider creating a simple toxicology report for your students.
 Tell them that a particular substance was found in the blood – mix it up for different student groups!

 X-rays can be found online and printed or provided digitally.